mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

 <div>
   <h3>
-    Why Our Brains Don&#8217;t Work Rite
+    Why Our Brains Don't Work Rite
   </h3>

   <p>
-    So, we&#8217;ve got this top of the line neocortex which is perfectly capable of rational thought.
+    So, we've got this top of the line neocortex which is perfectly capable of rational thought.
 Why then, do we behave so irrationally as a species?
 The problem is that the rational neocortex is enslaved by the lower brains.
-It is not free to examine all available information in it&#8217;s quest to attain objective truth.
+It is not free to examine all available information in it's quest to attain objective truth.
 Instead, it frequently becomes a kind of a slimy neuro-lawyer defending and rationalizing the preconceived notions of our emotional limbic systems.
-Let&#8217;s break down the processing of new infomation:
+Let's break down the processing of new infomation:
   </p>

   <ol>